Tenacom/PolyKit/README.md

 - [ValidatedNotNull](https://docs.microsoft.com/en-us/dotnet/api/microsoft.validatednotnullattribute) (see note #3);
 - [StackTraceHidden](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stacktracehiddenattribute) (see note #4).

 **Note #1:** This feature depends on `System.ValueTuple`, which is not present in .NET Framework versions prior to 4.7.
-If you reference the `PolyKit.Embedded` package in a project targeting .NET Framework 4.6.2, you must also add a package reference to [`System.ValueTuple`](https://www.nuget.org/packages/System.ValueTuple); otherwise, compilation will not fail, but features dependent on ValueTuple will not be present in the compiled assembly.
+If you reference the `PolyKit.Embedded` package in a project targeting .NET Framework 4.6.2 or 4.6.3, you must also add a package reference to [`System.ValueTuple`](https://www.nuget.org/packages/System.ValueTuple); otherwise, compilation will not fail, but features dependent on ValueTuple will not be present in the compiled assembly.

 **Note #2:** In projects referencing `PolyKit.Embedded` and targeting .NET Framework or .NET Standard 2.0, method `HashCode.AddBytes(ReadOnlySpan<byte>)` will only be compiled if package [`System.Memory`](https://www.nuget.org/packages/System.Memory) is also referenced.